What is the OFN in brief?

 In OFN, a hub can be many different things, including: - a producer selling directly to consumers through an online shop - a CSA or buying group organizing regular collective purchases, which can be subscription-based, and can handle multiple sub-purchase groups - an entrepreneur sourcing food from local/organic producers and organizing sales to individuals, groups, restaurants, retailers

-article, reports and other deliverable from research programs and food system analysis
+- articles, reports and other deliverables from research programs and food system analysis

 - marketing tools and guidelines